andrepcg/esp8266-rc-car/README.md

 When it boots, it spawns a new wifi network that allows you to setup a proper wifi network.
 That network will be remembered next time.

+## How it works

+Car comes online and serves a web page for controlling.
+A websocket server is also served which handles all the communication in binary format.
+Distance sensors continuously pool ranges every 100ms

 ### Websocket messages from the client

 - `PING`: 0x1